 ASP.NET Core is the latest version of ASP.NET, and it includes many improvements over ASP.NET MVC.

-The most significant difference is that it’s a cross-platform framework.
+The most significant difference between asp net mvc vs asp net core is that it’s a cross-platform framework.
 You can use it to build web applications that can run on Windows, Linux, or macOS.
 The .NET Core framework gives you the freedom to choose the best operating system for your application.

 Another key difference is that ASP.NET Core uses the new Razor Pages framework for building web applications.
 Razor Pages is a much simpler and easier to use page-based coding model than the traditional MVC framework, and it’s specifically designed for building page-focused web applications.